 The decision to provide specific protective equipment against the COVID-19 virus must follow a risk assessment that takes into account the specific nature of the workplace and the work in question.
 The following general advice may not be the best solution in your specific circumstances – seek additional expert advice if necessary.

 Gloves and special garments, if not otherwise required for the workplace, are not generally required for COVID-19 protection except in a health-care setting or for specific tasks such as cleaning or handling potentially contaminated materials, or interacting with potentially infected people.
-They can play a role in reducing transmission but must be accompanied by a programme of training and education, for example to reduce the temptation to touch one’s face while wearing the gloves.
+Personal protective equipment, including masks can play a role in reducing transmission but must be accompanied by a programme of training and education, for example to reduce the temptation to touch one’s face while donning, wearing or removing the equipment.

 Cleanliness, especially hand-washing, is considered crucial.
 Consider whether adequate cleaning and disinfection procedures for all work clothing, including coveralls, boots, gloves, helmets, goggles, respirators, other personal protective equipment, etc. are in place.